MaggPerez/Bank/README.md

-# Bank
+# The Project Proposal
-Semester Project Bank

-## Intro

-In this project we designed a Bank to showcase our knowledge of programming

 ## Theme
-The theme is a Bank
+The theme is a Bank where we will create an App that allows users to create a Bank Account to deposit and withdraw money and to determine if the user is a customer or employee.

 ## Feature List
-Feature List will contain the following items:
+1. Create an Account
+- The user will create a Username and Password and an option that tells the user if they are a customer or employee.

+2. Deposit and Withdraw (For Customer)

 ## UML Diagram